the-Hull/Diss/readme.md

 Structure
 -------------
  The folder structure in the repositiory follows a typical approach I use for organizing a project.
-Raw data, and and all steps and resources necessary for processeing (i.e. scripts / functions / packages) are kept seperately.
+Raw data,and all steps and resources necessary for processeing (i.e. scripts / functions / packages) are kept seperately.

 Explore Git
 -------------